Contemporary-Physicslab/TN2985/chapters/Experiment_2_electrics.md

 - Download and open the file containing the wave with noise: $sineWaveWithNoise.xls$.
 This file contains macros to connect with the signal generator, therefore you must enable content in Excel if you're asked to in a banner.
 - The top of the Excel file has a few marked cells in which values can be altered, such as the amplitude ($V_{PP}$) and frequency $f$.
 If you wish, you can also edit the noise frequency.
 The graph below shows both the main signal (which we want to measure) and the noise.
-- Press the `Utility` button, then `I/O` and finally `Show USB Id`.
+- Press the `UTILITY` button, then `I/O` and finally `SHOW USB ID`.
 Copy this address into cell D3 in your Excel sheet.
-- Test if everything works with a voltage of $2 V_{PP}$ and a frequency of $1 Hz$.
-Press `Send to Function Generator` and check on the oscilloscope if the signal from the graph is generated.
+- Test if everything works with a voltage of $2$ V$_{PP}$ and a frequency of $1$ Hz.
+Press `SEND TO FUNCTION GENERATOR` and check on the oscilloscope if the signal from the graph is generated.

-The signal send to the function generator is constructed by adding a base signal with the given frequency to a sine wave with the noise frequency (initially set to 100 times the base frequency, resulting in the blue curve shown in the Excel graph.
+The signal send to the function generator is constructed by adding a base signal with the given frequency to a sine wave with the noise frequency (initially set to 100 times the base frequency), resulting in the blue curve shown in the Excel graph.
 This curve should match with channel 1 on your oscilloscope.

 1. For which frequencies do you expect the filter to work optimal, i.e. the highest signal-to-noise ratio (S/N)?
 What are your expectations for lower and higher frequencies?
 1. Set the frequency in Excel to the one found in the previous question, and study channel 2 of the oscilloscope.
 Add a picture (either a photo or a drawing) to your lab journal.